-We are in the process of adding manufacturing capacity within Catapult's GMP manufacturing center for our larger clinical trials and we may establish our own commercial manufacturing facility.
-This should mitigate our reliance on third-party vendors for the manufacture of TRuC-T cells and ensure we can effectively manage our supply chain, quality, manufacturing costs and other associated production areas.
-Our manufacturing suite at Catapult is now operational, and we expect to use it to manufacture and supply TRuC-T cells for our clinical trials in the second half of 2020.
-We anticipate that our suite at Catapult will significantly increase our total manufacturing capacity.
+We are adding to our capacity for our larger clinical trials with third-party manufacturing capacity with ElevateBio and our own companyoperated in-house manufacturing capacity in our suite at Catapult's GMP manufacturing center.
+We are also planning to establish our own commercial manufacturing facility for the manufacture of our product candidates at our 85,000 square foot facility in Rockville, Maryland.
+Adding capacity with our own company-operating manufacturing facilities should mitigate our reliance on third-party vendors for the manufacture of TRuC-T cells and ensure we can effectively manage our supply chain, quality, manufacturing costs and other associated production areas.
+We anticipate that our suite at Catapult, the partnership with ElevateBio will significantly increase our total manufacturing capacity.
 Ability to use our product candidates manufactured in our suite at Catapult for our clinical trials will depend on, among other factors, receiving appropriate approvals and clearance from the UK's Medicines and Healthcare Products Regulatory Agency (MHRA), and the successful recruitment and training of appropriate personnel to support full operation of the manufacturing suite.
 While we are relying on consultants and other resources with MHRA licensing experience, as a company, we have no prior experience in gaining MHRA approval for a manufacturing facility, and our approval is dependent in part on the timely support, actions and compliance of Catapult, as well, which we are not able to control.
 Any delay in the MHRA approval or our ability to attract and train personnel may delay the manufacture of clinical trial material in our suite at Catapult, causing us to continue to reply on third-party manufacturing.
-In addition, the Cell and Gene Therapy Catapult facility's compliance.
+In addition, the Cell and Gene Therapy Catapult facility contains suites for multiple companies.
+All companies in the facility must follow proper GMP guidelines in order to maintain the facility's compliance.
 Failure of another company to properly follow GMP guidelines could affect the facility's GMP compliance and our ability to manufacture our product candidates for our clinical trials at the Cell and Gene Therapy Catapult facility.

-The establishment of our own commercial manufacturing facility would be a costly and time-consuming process that we expect to require additional capital to fund and take several years before becoming operational.
+The establishment of our own commercial manufacturing facility in Rockville, Maryland will be a costly and time-consuming process that will require significant additional capital to fund and we do not expect it to be operational in the near term.
 We have no experience as a company in setting up, building or managing a manufacturing facility or manufacturing suite, and may never be successful in developing our own manufacturing suite, manufacturing facility or manufacturing capability.
 We will need to hire additional personnel to manage our operations and facilities and develop the necessary infrastructure to continue the research and development, and eventual commercialization, if approved, of our product candidates.
 If we fail to recruit the required personnel and generally manage our growth effectively or fail to select the correct location, the development and production of our product candidates could be curtailed or delayed.
 Even if we are successful in establishing a manufacturing suite or manufacturing facility, our manufacturing capabilities could be affected by cost-overruns, unexpected delays, equipment failures, labor shortages, natural disasters, power failures and numerous other factors that could prevent us from realizing the intended benefits of our manufacturing strategy and have a material adverse effect on our business.